-The number of patients with renal cancer was estimated to be approximately 338,000 worldwide, including approximately 115,000 in Europe, 58,000 in the United States and 17,000 in Japan.
-Renal cell carcinoma comprises more than 90% of all malignancies of the kidney, and occurs when malignant cells are found in the lining of the tubules of the kidney.
+The number of patients with renal cancer was estimated to be approximately 338,000 worldwide, including approximately 58,000 in the United States, 115,000 in Europe and 17,000 in Japan.2 Renal cell carcinoma comprises more than 90% of all malignancies of the kidney,3 and occurs when malignant cells are found in the lining of the tubules of the kidney.
 The incidence of renal cell carcinoma in people aged in their late 50s is rising, and is more likely to affect men than women.
 For advanced or metastatic renal cell carcinoma that is difficult to treat with surgery, the standard treatment method is molecular targeted drug therapy, however with low 5-year survival rates, this remains a disease with significant unmet medical need.

-- Globocan 2012: Estimated Cancer Incidence, Mortality and Prevalence Worldwide in 2012, http://globocan.iarc.fr/ - 2 Eble J.N, ed.
+- 1 Motzer, R, et al. "Lenvatinib, everolimus, and the combination in patients with metastatic renal cell carcinoma: a randomised, phase 2, open-label, multicentre trial."
+The Lancet Oncology, 2015; 16, 1473-1482. - 2 Globocan 2012: Estimated Cancer Incidence, Mortality and Prevalence Worldwide in 2012, http://globocan.iarc.fr/ - 3 Eble J.N, ed.
 Pathology and Genetics of Tumours of the Urinary System and Male Genital Organs.
 3rd ed.
-World Health Organization Classification of Tumours, vol.7 (IARC, 2004) - Motzer, R, et al. "Lenvatinib, everolimus, and the combination in patients with metastatic renal cell carcinoma: a randomised, phase 2, open-label, multicentre trial."
-The Lancet Oncology, 2015; 16, 1473-1482.
+World Health Organization Classification of Tumours, vol.7 (IARC, 2004)